jhpyle/docassemble/demo.md

   What is ${ x.possessive('gender') }?
 field: x.gender
 choices:
-  - Male: male
+  - "Male :male:": male
-  - Female: female
+  - "Female :female:": female
   - Other: other
 comment: |
   By using "generic" questions, you can write a single question that